Rayachan/adventureworks-ai-agent/README.md

   Function handling Dataverse auth independently via service principal

 ## Details
-See AdventureWorks Documentation in the Documents Folder for full details
+See AdventureWorks Documentation in the Documents Folder for full details and the Example Reports folder for sample reports.